- Risk Management: Action scenes, large crews, and long working hours create significant health hazards.

 Every set is different, but the most frequently encountered hazards share common themes:

-- Equipment accidents: Injuries caused by heavy lighting rigs, camera cranes, dollies, and rigging hardware [1].
+- Equipment accidents: Crush injuries caused by heavy lighting rigs, jibs, camera dollies, and grip hardware [1].

 Why Should a Standby Ambulance Be Mandatory?